Qovery/documentation/website/docs/using-qovery/configuration/application.md

 - Configure your repository URL (it can be hosted on Github or Gitlab, Bitbucket support coming soon).
 - Select branch that Qovery should use for builds in this environment
 - Select `Root Application Path` - base folder in which the application resides in your repository

+if your repository contains private submodule, you need to provide an ssh key for Qovery to access it, via [secrets](#secrets)

 <p align="center">
   <img src="/img/configuration/application/app-17.png" alt="CPU" />